teoks0199/tp/docs/UserGuide.md

 Outcome:

 1. The _Result Display_ will show a success message.
-1. You can now see the details of the specific item you entered in.
+1. The _Right Display_ will show the details of item.
 </div>

 ![ListOutcome](images/userGuide/view-item.png)

 #### Adding an item : `add-item` <a id="adding-an-item"></a>

-Tried a new menu item from the stall?
-You can use this command to add this new item to FoodNotes.
+You can use this command to add your new favourite food item to your favourite stall in FoodNotes.

 **Format:**

 `add-item s/STALL_INDEX n/ITEM_NAME p/ITEM_PRICE`

 **Example:**
-You wish to add a new item name 'Pork Chop' with the price of $5.50 to the first stall in the list
+You want to add a new item name 'Pork Chop' with the price of $5.50 to Japanese stall.
 <div markdown="block" class="alert alert-white">

-Adding a new item to the first stall:
+Adding an item to a specific stall:

 1. Type `add-item s/1 n/Pork Chop p/5.50` into the _Command Box_.
 1. Press `Enter` to execute.